-The solution we came up with was to bundle the services together into packages and charge each client for the number of packages they use in a month.
-Effectively, this means you pay for the service you use the most.
-So one package can grant you A unique users, B workers on payroll, C paycheques, D quotes, etc. all for X dollars.
+The solution we came up with was to create an Abio service package and charge each client for the number of packages they use in a month.
+The service package sets a fixed number of unique users (the people actually entering information into Abio), workers on payroll, pay cheques, quotes, etc. all for a set cost.

 With that decided, we needed to work out what each package should contain and how much that set cost should be.